marticliment/UniGetUI/readme.md

  - The user does not need to install any of the package managers.
  - Smooth and responsive UI (starting from v1.0).
  - Support for managing Scoop buckets.
- - The user can select the version that should be installed.
+ - The user can select the version that should be installed for any of the apps.
  - The user will be notified whether the installation/upgrade/uninstallation was completed successfully or not.
  - The ability to queue installations in order to prevent conflicts.
  - A dark theme is available to prevent you from burning your eyes. :)